Hosea Kutako International Airport: History

 On 10 January 2018, the Namibian Civil Aviation Authority launched the implementation of Africa's first centralised aeronautical database.
 This technology (Africa-Aeronautical Database or A-CAD), will allow flight planners the option of operating at the press of a button by using various mobile devices and follows the requirements of the International Civil Aviation Organization (ICAO).
 Kenya Airways in May 2021 signed an interline agreement with South African airline, Airlink, to connect passengers from Nairobi via Johannesburg and Cape Town to Windhoek.

-The airport handled 1,574,148 passengers in 2016.
+The airport handled 1,681,336 passengers in 2019.

 Although Hosea Kutako International Airport is the main airport for international flights to and from Namibia, few domestic flights originate at Hosea Kutako International Airport as those are predominantly handled at the smaller Windhoek Eros Airport, about 4,7 km (2,92 mi) south of Windhoek's central business district.
 In September 2019, UPS Airlines announced that the company is adding Namibia to its global air-cargo network.

 The airport is operated by Namibia Airports Company.
-Since February 2018, the CEO of the company has been Albertus Aochamub.

-In February 2021, Air Namibia which maintained its home base and hub at the airport, ceased operations.
+On 11 February 2021, Air Namibia which maintained its home base and hub at the airport, ceased all operations.

 In November 2021, Westair Namibia, the parent company of FlyWestair, rebranded to FlyNamibia.

-In July 2022 Air Tanzania with its headquarters in Dar Es Salaam, reveal plans to start flights to the Namibian capital, while CemAir, a low-cost South African carrier, is looking into expanding capacity from Johannesburg's O.R.Tambo airport to Windhoek with 14 weekly flights.South African Airways resumed its post-Covid operation between Johannesburg and Windhoek with daily doubles in December 2022.
-In October 2022, FlySafair successfully negotiated a new route between Cape Town International Airport and Windhoek.
-The airline got approval in February 2023 to introduce Johannesburg-Windhoek flights to commence during the third quarter of 2023.